 It is also interesting to follow the route along the medieval wall that remains almost entirely intact and is characterized by fourteen towers (in various states).

-"The Perfect City"
+The History of "The Perfect City"

 Pienza was rebuilt from a village called Corsignano, which was the birthplace (1405) of Aeneas Silvius Piccolomini (Italian: Enea Silvio Piccolomini), a Renaissance humanist born into an exiled Sienese family, who later became Pope Pius II.
 In 1459 Piccolomini had the entire village rebuilt as an ideal Renaissance town.
 He intended it to be a Retreat from Rome.
 Pienza represents the first application of humanist urban planning concepts, creating an impetus for planning that was adopted in other Italian towns and cities and eventually spread to other European centers.
 It was in this Tuscan town that Renaissance town-planning concepts were first put into practice.
 He chose the architect Bernardo Rossellin.
 This new vision of urban space was realized in the superb square known as Piazza Pio II and the buildings around it: the Piccolomini Palace, the Borgia Palace and the cathedral with its pure Renaissance exterior and an interior in the late Gothic style of south German churches.